TelegramTools/TLImporter/README.md

 This couldn't be possible without [Telethon](https://github.com/LonamiWebs/Telethon), and his great creator, [Lonami](https://github.com/Lonami), who always was up to answering questions and helping in development.
 I'm so grateful for his patience :).

-And also without [PyInstaller](https://www.pyinstaller.org/) which I used to build the Windows binaries.
+Thanks to the [PyInstaller](https://www.pyinstaller.org/) team for their great tool, which I used to build the binaries.

 Also, huge acknowledgements to Telegram for making such a great messenger!